openrisc/openrisc.github.io/architecture.md

    a pull request.
  - Send mail to the <openrisc@lists.librecores.org> mailing list for discussion
  - Once a critical mass of proposals are made we will discuss the final cut of changes
  - Once the final proposals are decided a volunteer will update the `odt` and `pdf` [docs](https://github.com/openrisc/doc) and post back to this Specification page with a new revision.
  - After the proposal is added to the specification and the revision page is create mark all proposal drafts as accepted.

 ## Revisions

-Historical revisions that have been reviewed, signed-off and published.
+This is a list of historical revisions that have been reviewed, signed-off and published.

 {% assign sortedRevisions = site.revisions | reverse %}
 {% for revision in sortedRevisions %}
   {% if revision.category == "released" %}
 ### [{{ revision.title }}]({{revision.url}})
 *{{revision.date | date: "%Y-%m-%d"}}*
 {{revision.excerpt}}
 ---
   {% endif %}